jstolarek/jstolarek.github.io/pages/index.md

 <table cellpadding="0" cellspacing="0" margin="0" width="100%"><tr><td>
 <img src="/images/my_photo.jpg" style="float: left; margin-right: 10px;" />

-My name is Jan Stolarek and I am a Research Associate at [Laboratory for Foundations of Computer Science](https://wcms.inf.ed.ac.uk/lfcs/), University of Edinburgh, UK.
-I am on sabbatical leave from [Institute of Information Technology](https://it.p.lodz.pl/), [Łódź University of Technology](https://p.lodz.pl/), Poland.
-My research focuses on functional programming and compiler construction, but my scientific interests range to other areas of computer science.
+My name is Jan Stolarek and I work as Haskell developer for [BinarApps Sp. z o.o.](https://binarapps.com).
+I used to be an academic working at [Laboratory for Foundations of Computer Science](https://wcms.inf.ed.ac.uk/lfcs/), University of Edinburgh, UK and at [Institute of Information Technology](https://it.p.lodz.pl/), [Łódź University of Technology](https://p.lodz.pl/), Poland.
+I am interested in functional programming and compiler construction.
 For more information please visit [list of projects I worked on](projects.html), [list of my research publications](publications.html), and [archive of my blog about functional programming](blog.html).